aangelos28/gameeye-mock-news/site/content/post/top-10-beginners-need-to-know-in-assasins-creed-valhalla.md

 ---
-title: Top 10 Beginners Need To Know in Assasin's Creed Valhalla
+title: Top 10 Things Beginners Need To Know in Assasin's Creed Valhalla
 date: 2020-11-16T01:52:37.876Z
 description: It sure gets easier if you know these 10 things.
 ---